 Time Doctor is a performance management tool with a user-friendly interface and a range of powerful features.
-Large corporations like Verizon and Ericsson and SMEs like Thrive Market and Firehouse Subs use Time Doctor to measure and boost their team’s productivity.
+Large corporations and SMEs use Time Doctor to measure and boost their team’s productivity.

 Here’s a quick overview of Time Doctor’s robust productivity management features:

 - Track time manually or automatically.
 The data collected can be used for employee performance evaluation or to measure overall labor productivity.